Kos/kos.gd/posts/2026-02-arduino-without-arduino.md

 :00000001FF
 ```

-This is the representation that `avrdude` will send over the serial port.
+This is the representation that avrdude will send over the serial port.
 Once we have the file, let's upload it:

 ```shell
 avrdude -v -p atmega32u4 -c avr109 -P COM6 -b 115200 -D -U flash:w:main.hex:i
 ```

-COM6 in the above command is the Windows identifier of the serial port to be used - remember, I'm running the command from Linux/WSL but the `avrdude` commands points to `avrdude.exe` that runs on Windows directly, so it expects Windows-themed serial port names.
+COM6 in the above command is the Windows identifier of the serial port to be used - remember, I'm running the command from Linux/WSL but the avrdude command points to `avrdude.exe` that runs on Windows directly, so it expects Windows-themed serial port names.
 If you're following along on "real" linux, you'll need to use something like `/dev/ttyUSB0`.
+On Windows you can also use the `mode` command to list available serial ports, I find this more convenient than Device Manager.

 But hold on, how do we get the serial port in the first place?
-This seems to depend on the bootloader...

-- When I connect my Arduino Leonardo to the PC, it immediately opens up a Serial port (COM7).
-I believe it waits a short while for an attempt at flashing the board, and when it times out it runs the app.
-The port remains open indefinitely.
-- When I connect my Pro Micro, it doesn't open any Serial Port at all, so I can't reprogram it yet.
-I have to reset it manually (by shorting GND and RST pins).
-The manual reset tells the bootloader to open up a serial port.
-The port stays visible for 6 seconds - this is the window for me to upload the new code.
-This 6-second wait doesn't appear when the board initially powers on.

-We're looking at another Arduino IDE-specific feature here: the "Upload" button in the IDE uses the omnipresent serial port to (somehow) send a "reboot" command to the microcontroller; the board restarts and waits a second or two for a new program.
-Since I'm not using any of the Arduino libraries, I don't have that available yet and I have to reset my board "manually" before running avrdude - I have a button wired up for that purpose.
-I'll look at replicating this feature by hand later...
+## Serial Ports

+There's one more helpful Arduino feature that needs to be described: As soon as you connect an Arduino board to a PC, the virtual serial port is set up.
+On Windows, you'll see the board appear in Device manager under "Ports (COM & LPT)".
+This is the port you generally use to talk to the program running on the board, but it has a secret called the "1200bps touch".
+Here's how it works:

+In order to flash a new program, the bootloader must be listening on the serial port, ready to accept the payload send by avrdude.
+When your program is running, the bootloader is long done, BUT when the virtual serial port is opened through 1200bps, then the board treats that as a "reboot" command and it restarts into bootloader, which lets the Arduino IDE upload a new program immediately!
+Fun.

+My Pro Micro board behaved like this too (initially), but the first time I flashed the board manually through avrdude, I noticed **it no longer shows up in Device Manager!** I thought I broke it...
+But this is understandable: The code for opening the serial port is added to the program by the Arduino IDE, so if I'm not using the IDE, my board doesn't attempt to open a serial port at all.

+Luckily I can just restart the board myself!

+The Pro Micro doesn't have a reset button, so I made my own:

+(picture)

+There's another Pro Micro-specific caveat here: Normally when powering up the board, the Sparkfun-themed bootloader goes straight to the program; I have to double-click the reset button to reboot the board into a mode where the bootloader waits for 8 seconds.

+I like the 1200bps touch trick and I'll look into replicating it manually, but pressing the reset button feels good enough for now.
+I also wonder how a vanilla Leonardo board would act when reprogrammed like this; it doesn't have the Sparkfun bootloader with alternate reset, so I'm worried I might actually brick it, but I'm hoping that the bootloader will open the serial port anyway.

-That's it for now, I'll continue tinkering and report back if I find more context!
+That's it for now, I'll continue tinkering and report back if I have more findings to share!

 [Caterina]: https://github.com/adafruit/Caterina-Bootloader